Francisco-Solis/Sparrows-Analysis/README.md

 6. Verifying model conditions via diagnostic plots
 7. Identifying outliers and or influential points using the residuals and leverage diagnostic plots
 # Key findings:
-Wing length is a significant and moderately strong predictor of weight in sparrows.
-The model is reliable for capturing this relationship, though some heteroscedasticity (unequal variance) suggests predictions are less consistent for sparrows with larger wing lengths.
-No problematic outliers or influential points were found.
+Wing length is a **significant and moderately strong predictor** of weight in sparrows.
+The model is reliable for capturing this relationship, though some heteroscedasticity (unequal variance) suggests predictions are less consistent for sparrows with larger wing lengths. **No problematic outliers or influential points were found**.

 # Contributing:
 This project was created as a statistical exercise.
 Suggestions for extending the analysis ( adding multiple regression or interaction terms) are welcome